China at the 2008 Summer Olympics: Media coverage

 The main rights to Olympic coverage in China are held by China Central Television (CCTV).
-The 2008 Summer Olympics will be the first ever to be broadcast in high definition (HDTV).
+The 2008 Summer Olympics were the first ever to be broadcast in high definition (HDTV).
 Besides HDTV, CCTV will broadcast in digital cable TV.
 Live broadcasts will run on CCTV-1, CCTV-5 and CCTV-12, with re-run broadcasts on CCTV-2 and CCTV-7.
 CCTV.com, the only official Beijing Olympic Games mobile phone and Internet broadcast platform on the mainland and Macao, will broadcast 3,800 hours of the Olympic Games.
 CCTV will follow the homegrown mobile TV China Multimedia Mobile Broadcasting (CMMB) standard.
 China Telecom, China Netcom and Shanghai Media Group will broadcast using Internet Protocol television (IPTV) services.
 Radio coverage will be provided by China National Radio (CNR).
 China Mobile will also enable subscribers to catch live results and data.